Beliavsky/Fortran-code-on-GitHub/README.md

 [LinAlgf90](https://github.com/Takayuki-Miyagi/LinAlgf90): modern Fortran wrappers for the eigenvalue functionality of Lapack, by Takayuki Miyagi

+[linalg_fortran](https://github.com/Euler-37/linalg_fortran): interface to Lapack procedures that invert matrices, compute determinants, compute eigenvalues and eigenvectors of symmetric or Hermitian matrices, and compute U*A*U.T, by Euler-37

 [LSQR](https://github.com/jacobwilliams/LSQR): Fortran 2008 edition of [LSQR](https://web.stanford.edu/group/SOL/software/lsqr/), a conjugate-gradient type method for solving sparse linear equations and sparse least-squares problems, by Jacob Williams.

 [LUSOL](https://github.com/Rioghasarig/trlu): maintains LU factors of a square or rectangular sparse matrix.
 This repository provides LUSOL source code and a Matlab interface.